 Norooz and the Haft Seen

-Two years ago today (March 20) we were in Iran celebrating Norooz, the Persian New Year, with our BIG extended family.
+In March of 2015 we were in Iran celebrating Norooz, the Persian New Year, with our BIG extended family.
 It was my first trip to Iran and it was quite the exciting experience to see the whole country come together in celebration of spring and the new year.
 It is the #1 celebration in the lives of the Persian people.

 Norooz has been celebrated for at least 3,000 years and as such it is steeped in tradition and culture.
 For days leading up to the new year families make ready.
 You’ve heard of spring cleaning?
 Cleaning for Norooz takes it to a whole other level of clean.
 Everyone cleans their house from top to bottom.
 They buy new clothes and groceries, they prep and cook, and every home sets out the traditional display of Haft Seen.